|

 setenv rl_libs "-lreadline -lcurses -L/opt/local/lib"

 The default mac compiler, /usr/bin/g++ doesn't work.
+To change the compiler on OS 10.10 and earlier, do this:

 sudo mv /usr/bin/g++ /usr/bin/g++-mac

-(5') Alternative: edit the makefile
+(5') Alternative: edit the Makefile

-Instead of editing the environment variable, in the atlasofliegroups directory, edit the makefile to read:
+Instead of editing the environment variable, in the atlasofliegroups directory, edit the Makefile to read:

-# the default compiler
+# the compiler to use, including language switch

 and also edit the line

-rlincludes ?= -lreadline -lcurses
+rl_libs ?= -lreadline

 to read

-rlincludes ?= -lreadline -lcurses -L/opt/local/lib
+rl_libs ?= -lreadline -lcurses -L/opt/local/lib

 (to tell the compiler where to find the readline libraries).

-(6) Compile atlas and realex
+(6) Compile Fokko and atlas

 The command